mcrvaz/mcrvaz.github.io/_posts/2024-02-26-types-and-readability.md

 Let's talk a bit about them.

 ## Hello World
-You've probably written a Hello World! program in a few languages, right?
+You've probably written a "Hello World!" program in a few languages, right?
 Some are a bit more verbose, some less.

 Here's how it's done in Python:
 ```python